TrebledJ/trebledj.github.io/content/posts/programming/2023-02-24-digital-audio-synthesis-for-dummies-part-1.md

 ### Quantisation 🪜

 While sampling deals with resolution in time, **quantisation** deals with resolution in *dynamics* (or *loudness*).
-Here, we’re concerned with three things: *signal representation*, *loudness*, and *data storage* (files or RAM).
+Here, we’re concerned with two things: *quality* and *data storage* (in files or RAM).

 1. Like sampling, quantisation affects how well a signal is represented.
 If we quantise with 1 bit, then each sample has only two possible values (0 or 1).
 This means we can represent square waves (where high=1, low=0).
 But we can’t represent sine waves since the values in between that *make up a sine wave* aren’t in our vocabulary.

     ![Higher quantisation, better quality.](/img/posts/misc/dsp/quantisation-quality.jpg){.w-90 .rw}
     {.center}

-    <sup>Higher quantisation leads to better audio quality.</sup>
+    <sup>Blue: original signal; Red: quantised signal.
+Higher quantisation leads to better audio quality.
+With 1 or 2 bits, we can barely tell the signal is reproduced.
+At higher bits, the signal is reproduced more faithfully.</sup>
     {.center}

     {.no-center}

-2. In terms of loudness, a quantisation of 1 bit limits us to absolute silence (0) or an ear-shattering loudness (1)... so 1 bit is no good.
-If we use 2 bits, we get twice as many volume settings (00, 01, 10, and 11).
-Now we have a couple intermediate options and don’t have to break our ears!
-The more bits each sample has, the greater the dynamic resolution.
+    Higher quantisation also gives us greater dynamic resolution.
+With 1 bit, we're limited to absolute silence (0) or an ear-shattering loudness (1).
+With 8 bits, we have 64 different "volume settings" to choose from.

-3. Regarding data storage, the less number of bits needed per sample, the more memory saved.
+2. Regarding data storage, the less number of bits needed per sample, the more memory saved.
 When storing samples in files, most applications quantise to 16-bit integers, which allow for a decent resolution of -32,768 to +32,767 at two bytes per sample (1 byte being 8 bits).
-32-bit floats are another common representation, bringing substantially greater detail at the expense of twice the space.
-How much more detail are we talking about?
+32-bit floats are another common representation, bringing substantially greater detail at the expense of twice the space.[^floats]

+    [^floats]: How much more detail do floats have over integers?
 32-bit floats range from about -10<sup>38</sup> to +10<sup>38</sup> whereas 32-bit integers range from about -10<sup>9</sup> to +10<sup>9</sup>.
 Sadly, the increased range of floats comes with a downside: reduced precision.
-Floats are only precise up to 7 significant figures.[^floats]

-    [^floats]: For more info on floating points, see [Single-precision floating-point format](https://en.wikipedia.org/wiki/Single-precision_floating-point_format).
+But that's alright.
+Floats are precise up to 7 significant figures, which is fine in a lot of cases!
+For more info on floating points, see the [Wikipedia page on 32-bit floats](https://en.wikipedia.org/wiki/Single-precision_floating-point_format).

     ![Lower quantisation, more compact storage.](/img/posts/misc/dsp/quantisation-storage.jpg){.w-90 .rw}
     {.center}